Image: Shutterstock / Copyright © - All rights reserved

 Function:

-See what has been top of mind for AskNature visitors as the new year has taken off.
+See what has been top of mind for AskNature visitors this year.

 Term Definition